Applying for admission to the Master of Public Health (MPH) program in Chronic Disease Prevention and Control involves the following steps:

 - Complete the application process for the UTC MPH program.

-- Submit your online application after completing all of the required portions.
+- Submit your online applications after completing all of the required portions.

 Checking on your Application